Ameek-Sidhu/PCA-NGC2023/README.md

 # Type the following to run the code:
 python pca.py

-(Uncomment lines at the end of the code accordingly)
+Note: Uncomment lines at the end of the code, depending on the figure you wish to create.